bonitasoft/bonita-doc/CONTRIBUTING.md

   - In the taxonomy, their titles start with verbs, so it finishes the sentence "how to...", like "Manage multiple references in Business Objects".
   - In the file itself, the title includes the "how to" phrase, like "How to manage multiple references in Business Objects".
   - You reference the how to page in other descriptive pages of the existing taxonomy, to optimize its discoverability.
-  - the Howtos are a step by step guide to manage a use case.
+  - Howtos are a step by step guide to manage a use case.
 This use case should be described briefly as an introduction (following the page title but without its own title) for the user to understand the goal of the howto.

 ## Markdown syntax

 Current conversion to html is done with `markdown-it` with the [Github-flavored Markdown](https://help.github.com/categories/writing-on-github/).
-Checkout [the cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#blockquotes) for more information.
+Checkout [the cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for more information.

 ## How to add images?